-Treasury’s domain knowledge of economic modelling and policy design, paired with LinkedIn’s rich dataset and specialised analytics capability, provides a detailed and dynamic narrative of the Australian labour market which may be useful to policy makers.
-LinkedIn data also allows for employment trends, such as hiring or employer skills demand and inter- and intra-national talent migrations, to be tracked in near real-time, thereby more accurately reflecting the current state of the jobs market.
+The treasury advises the government on a wide range of social and economic issues, including macroeconomic conditions, forecasting, and policy options.
+LinkedIn operates the largest professional network on the internet, with more that 530 million members in over 200 countries covering 50,000 skills, 9 million employers, over 120 million open jobs, and 29,000 educational institutions.
+The treasury’s domain knowledge of economic modeling and policy design, paired with LinkedIn’s rich dataset and specialized analytics capability, provides a detailed and dynamic narrative of the Australian labor market.
+LinkedIn data also allows for employment trends, such as hiring, employer skills demand, and inter- and intranational talent migrations, to be tracked in near real time, thereby more accurately reflecting the current state of the jobs market.

-An iterative benchmarking approach is trialled where LinkedIn data is compared with official national statistics in an effort to better understand LinkedIn’s sample and how it can be used within existing frameworks.
-We explore different data features to determine meaningful indicators which may be useful for refining existing models.
+Audrey Lobo-Pulo and Nick O’Donnell explore the very real benefits that can be achieved when governments work together with the private sector and explain how to successfully implement these partnerships, given the challenges of data sharing across public and private organizations, including the need to build mutual confidence and trust in the results.
+They also demonstrate an iterative benchmarking approach, in which LinkedIn data is compared with official national statistics in an effort to better understand LinkedIn’s sample and how it can be used within existing frameworks.
+Audrey and Nick analyze different data features to determine meaningful indicators that may be useful for refining existing models.
 These new insights are visually communicated using D3.

-Dr. Audrey Lobo-Pulo is a Senior Advisor at the Australian Treasury and is an advocate for open government and the use of open source software in government modelling.
-Originally a Physicist working in high-speed data transmission, Audrey moved into economic modelling and has experience working across a wide range of policy issues including taxation, housing, social security, labor markets and population demographics.
-Audrey’s current passion is bringing data science to public policy analytics.
+Audrey Lobo-Pulo is a senior advisor at the Australian Treasury.
+Originally a physicist working in high-speed data transmission, Audrey moved into economic modeling, working across a wide range of policy issues including taxation, housing, social security, labor markets, and population demographics.
+An advocate for open government and the use of open source software in government modeling, Audrey’s current passion is bringing data science to public policy analytics.
 She is also an advocate for inclusion and diversity in the workplace.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?